rednblackgames/HyperLap2D/README.md

 We need your help!
 HyperLap2D it's a very large and complex project, if you have some cool addition or bug fix don't hesitate to create a [Pull Request](https://github.com/rednblackgames/HyperLap2D/pulls), any contribution, big or small, is always well accepted.

+#### Build form source

+HyperLap2D is developed using IntelliJ IDEA.

+1. Fork this repository
+2. Clone it
+3. Open main `build.gradle` you find in the root directory

 ### License

 HyperLap2D Editor is licensed under the GNU Public License, Version 3.
 You may wish to read [HyperLap2D libGDX Runtime](https://github.com/rednblackgames/HyperLap2D/tree/master/hyperlap2d-runtime-libgdx) License and [Spine Extension](https://github.com/rednblackgames/HyperLap2D/tree/master/h2d-libgdx-spine-extension) License.